getreu/tp-note/docs/source/tpnote--manual.md

 [Note talking with Helix, Tp-Note and LanguageTool](https://blog.getreu.net/20220828-tp-note-new8/) to set up [Helix] for prose writing.

 When copying extracts from a web-page, I often need to preserve its hyperlinks.
-When Tp-Note detects HTML in the clipboard, it automatically tries to convert the HTML content into Markdown.
+When Tp-Note detects HTML in the clipboard, it automatically converts it into Markdown.
 Nevertheless, you may prefer using an external converter instead.
 The Firefox browser add-on [Copy Selection as Markdown] for example, precedes the copied extract with a hyperlink to the origin of the webpage.
 When _TP-Note_ reads the extract from the clipboard, it uses the first Markdown hyperlink it can find for composing the note's title and its filename on disk.
 This way the web page's name ends up automatically in the note's title and filename.
 Here a sample work flow:

 ![A webpage to copy extracts from](assets/workflow5-1.png){width=12cm}